Sage-Bionetworks/portalsDocs/articles/links.md

 # Links
-Synapse `Links` is a feature designed to provide users the ability to create a link to any file, table, folder, or project on Synapse.
+Synapse `Links` provide users the ability to create a link to any file, table, folder, or project on Synapse.

 ## Creating a Link

-There are currently only ways to create links through the web and Python client.

 {% tabs %}